-For open ditch irrigation the installation and maintenance of a Parshall flume is required, as described in Company Resolution # 2012-1.
+For open ditch irrigation the installation and maintenance of a Parshall flume is required.
 Flumes shall be installed as close to the canal road as possible, upstream of any ditch splitting.
 If the flume cannot be installed before the ditch splits then additional flumes are required for each subsequent ditch.
 Flumes shall be installed in ditches that have enough grade drop to allow for free flow conditions.
 If the ditch does not have enough grade drop to allow for free flow conditions, installation of a meter is required.
 Irrigators shall keep ditches clear of debris to allow water to flow uninhibited above and below the flume.